Deb-akinwumi/Data-Exploration.sql/README.md

 Exploratory Data Analysis on Global Super Store Dataset from Kaggle

 Global Mart is an online supergiant store that has worldwide operations.
-The store takes orders and delivers across the globe and deals with all the major product categories — consumer, corporate and home office.
+The store takes orders and delivers across the globe and deals with all the major product categories — Furniture, Office Supplies and Technology.
 I explore insights on:

--Which is most consistently profitable market-segment?
+-Which is most the consistently profitable market-segment?

--Which country has top sales?
+-Which country has the most sales?

 -What is the average delivery time across the counties?

--Which sub-categories were more profitable?
+-Which sub-categories were most profitable?

 Created interactive Tableau Dashboard to visualize the data.